Keep Your Eye on the Belly Button

 Growing up, I played a lot of basketball.
 I learned one game changing lesson: stay focused on the belly button of the guy I was guarding.
 By watching my opponent’s stomach rather than the rest of his body, I didn’t fall for his fakes.
 He might feign to go left or pretend he was going to take a shot or pass it.
 Since I knew he couldn’t physically move without taking his belly button with him, by keeping my eyes on his mid-section, I knew exactly where he was going, and I stopped getting tricked by my opponents’ deceptions.

-In your relationship, how often do you buy into your partner’s distractions rather than see the truth about your partner i.e., your partner’s emotional belly button?
+In your relationship, how often do you buy into your partner’s distractions rather than see your partner's essence? i.e., your partner's emotional belly button.
+This is what first attracted you and why you’re still with your partner.
+Maybe it’s your partner’s kindness, loyalty, humor or thoughtfulness.
+Or you love how playful, creative and curious your partner is.

 By distractions, I’m referring to your partner’s unloving behaviors.
 Your partner might get angry, shut down, blame, judge, or criticize you.
 Your partner might also try to gaslight you, discount your feelings or shame you.